mtdukes/data-journalism-lab/_pages/01-intro-to-tidyverse.md

 This workshop will help you get started with a few foundational steps for importing, cleaning and analyzing data using R, the desktop development environment RStudio and several common libraries for working with data.

-In this repository, you'll find both the data we'll be working with and the full R script for our in-class exercises for your review.

 ## Getting started
 Before we boot up RStudio, let's set up a place to store our data and working files.
 Somewhere in your computer's directory (it could be your Desktop or Documents folder, for example) create a new folder and give it a name (for example: `data_journalism_with_r`).